astrosonnen/strong_lensing_tools/README.md

 - Sonnenfeld & Cautun (2021), "Statistical strong lensing.
 I. Constraints on the inner structure of galaxies from samples of a thousand lenses"

 - Sonnenfeld (2021), "Statistical strong lensing.
 II.
-Cosmology and galaxy structure with time-delay lenses
+Cosmology and galaxy structure with time-delay lenses"

+- Sonnenfeld (2021), "Statistical strong lensing.
+III.
+Inferences with complete samples of lenses"

+- Sonnenfeld (2021), "Statistical strong lensing.
+IV.
+Inferences with no inidividual source redshifts"